 How to use non-branded k-cups in Keurig 2.0

 Keurig 2.0 brewers only work with Keurig branded k-cups or more precisely – the one with updated labels.
 Keurig 2.0 scanner won’t brew old Keurig branded k-cups (the one without an outer ring and Keurig brewed seal), non-Keurig brand packs or old type of reusable k-cups.
 However, there are few things that you can do to brew any k-cup brand in Keurig 2.0:

 1. You can cut the top of updated Keurig branded k-cup or k-carafe and attach it on top of your non-branded k-cup.

 2. Cut the left side of the updated label and attach it to the left side of any k-cup you want to brew

 3. You can even buy special stickers ($5.00) for this purpose

 4. You can attach a part of the label over the scanner itself.

-Good news: For those of you who want to use their own coffee in Keurig 2.0 or simply prefer eco-friendly options, you can purchase Keurig 2.0 reusable filter for $14.99.
+If you want to use your own coffee in Keurig 2.0 or you simply prefer eco-friendly options, you can purchase Keurig 2.0 reusable filter for $8.00.
 This filter works with all 2.0 series brewers and it’s optimized for brewing a k-cup size (4 – 12 ounce).
-If you want to brew your own coffee as a carafe, you can get a different, reusable carafe filter.
+If you want to brew your own coffee as a carafe, you can get a reusable carafe filter.

 Keurig 2.0 stuck on preheating